Sirimathi Rasadari

-Sirimathi Mary Fernando (born 10 May 1932 - died 3 September 1992 as සිරිමතී රසාදරී) [Sinhala]), popularly as Sirimathi Rasadari, was an actress in Sri Lankan cinema, as well as a renowned Kathak dancer.
+Sirimathi Mary Fernando (born 10 May 1932 - died 3 September 1992 as සිරිමතී රසාදරී) [Sinhala]), popularly known as Sirimathi Rasadari, was an actress in Sri Lankan cinema, as well as a renowned Kathak dancer.
 Considered as the first in Sri Lanka to mastered the art of dancing, acting, singing and writing at the same time, she is the pioneer to establish United Ceylon Fan Club in 1957.

 Personal life

 She was born on 10 May 1932 in Nainamadama, Dummalawarama, Wennappuwa as third of the family.
 She had two sisters and five brothers.
 She was educated at Dummaladeniya Roman Catholic School.
 She can write, speak and read Hindi as well as can speak Tamil and English.

 She was married to Rathna Dissanayake, who was a lecturer at Giragama Aesthetic University.
 Rasadari also served as a visiting lecturer at the University of the Visual and Performing Arts.

 Rasadari died on 3 September 1992 at the age of 60.